KiboSoftware/sdet-assignment/README.md

 1. **Create your test projects** (separate from provided API/UI)
 2. **Implement comprehensive test suites** using specified technologies
 3. **Document GenAI tool usage**:
-   - Which AI tools were used (ChatGPT, Copilot, Claude, etc.)
+   - Which AI tools were used
    - How they were used (test generation, code review, documentation)
    - Examples of AI-generated content
    - Benefits and limitations observed
-4. **Update README** with:
+4. **Create documentation** with:
    - Setup and execution instructions
-   - Test strategy and coverage
+   - Test strategy and coverage approach
    - GenAI integration approach
    - Technology choices and rationale